Horse meat: Opposition to production

-The killing of horses for human consumption is widely opposed in countries such as the U.S., UK, Australia, and Greece where horses are generally considered to be companion and sporting animals only.
-In ancient Greece horses were revered and horse slaughter is forbidden by law also in modern Greece as horses are considered companions and a symbol of beauty, strength and pride.
-For horses going to slaughter, no period of withdrawal, the time between administration of the drug and the time they are butchered, is required.
+The killing of horses for human consumption is widely opposed in countries such as the U.S., the UK and Greece where horses are generally considered to be companion and sporting animals only.
+In ancient Greece horses were revered and horse slaughter was forbidden by law; this is also the case in modern Greece, as horses are considered companions and a symbol of beauty, strength and pride.
 French former actress and animal rights activist Brigitte Bardot has spent years crusading against the eating of horse meat.
 However, the opposition is far from unanimous; a 2007 readers' poll in the London magazine Time Out showed that 82% of respondents supported chef Gordon Ramsay's decision to serve horse meat in his restaurants.